Aaron Judge Preview, Player Props: Yankees vs. Rays

-The New York Yankees, including Aaron Judge (.326 on-base percentage in past 10 games, 77 points below season-long percentage), battle starting pitcher Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.
+On Sunday, Aaron Judge (hitting .184 in his past 10 games) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Zack Littell.
+First pitch is at 1:40 PM ET.

-He is looking to get back on track after a four-strikeout showing in his last game against the Rays.
+He had a hitless performance in his previous game (0-for-4) against the Rays.

 Aaron Judge Game Info & Props vs. the Rays